internetdrew/bball/README.md

 # bball (NBA CLI)

-Catch up on NBA games from your terminal.
-Fast, simple, and just for fun.
+Check NBA scores from your terminal.
+No apps, no scrolling, just the game.

 This side project pulls live scoreboard data and season schedules from the NBA's public JSON endpoints and formats them nicely for the command line.